CM irked by absenteeism, uncleanliness

-KASUR (Staff Reporter): Punjab Chief Minister Shehbaz Sharif paid a surprise visit to District Headquarters Hospital, Kasur.
+KASUR : Punjab Chief Minister Shehbaz Sharif paid a surprise visit to District Headquarters Hospital, Kasur.
 He reached to the DHQ Hospital by road.

 He expressed his displeasure over the poor sanitary conditions, and blacklisted the company responsible for hospital's cleanliness.
 The CM also suspended Hospital DMS for absence and indifference to duty.
 He also ordered an inquiry against the doctor.
 The CM lauded Deputy Commissioner Ammara Khan and DPO Syed Ali Nasir Rizvi for good performance and advised them for further improvement.